OrchardCMS/OrchardDoc/Documentation/Adding-a-Blog-to-Your-Site.markdown

-Orchard provides a powerful blogging engine that makes it easy to add a blog to your web site.
+Orchard provides a blogging engine that makes it easy to add a blog to your web site.
 This topic describes how to create a blog for your site and then add a new blog post.

 # Creating a New Blog

 In the Admin Panel under **Blogs**, click **Create New Blog**.
 The **Create New Blog** settings are displayed, as shown in the following image.

 ![](../Upload/screenshots_675/blog_create_675.png)